100% (game show): International versions

 Producer Pearson Television (Grundy's parent) brought the show to the United States in January 1999; originally hosted in the 1998 pilot by Mark Henning, the show went to series with Casey Kasem as host.
 This version offered $10 per correct answer, with a $99,000 bonus to any contestant who managed a perfect score (for a total of $100,000); it was never won during the show's brief run.
-The show, which aired on only seven stations (in Seattle, Washington; Columbus, Ohio; Dallas, Texas; Houston, Texas; Buffalo, New York; Jacksonville, Florida; and Tampa, Florida) on a limited run, did not last a full season.
+The show, which aired on only seven stations (in Seattle, Washington; Columbus, Ohio; Dallas and Houston, Texas; Buffalo, New York; Jacksonville and Tampa, Florida) on a limited run, did not last a full season.

 In Europe, the TV format was sold in France with the local version called 100 % question and in Italy with the same name of the original format.